-19.1 Explain how Istina'a, Ijarah, Wakala and Murabaha instruments might be used in the structuring of an Islamic project financing in Mozambique.
+19.1 Explain how Istina'a, Ijarah, Wakala and Murabaha instruments might be used in the structuring of an Islamic project financing in your jurisdiction.

-Prior to the end of 2014, there were no reports of the use of Islamic instruments in project finance in Mozambique.
+As of the time of writing there have been no reports of the use of Islamic instruments in project finance in Mozambique.